obiofiong/InstantBuy/README.md

 # INSTANT BUY

-An ecommerce website created using react js,tailwind css
+An ecommerce website created using react js,tailwind css and redux